osmr/imgclsmob/gluon/README.md

 bottleneck block.
 Respectively a network without b-suffix has the stride in the first convolution.
 - ResNet/PreResNet models do not use biases in convolutions at all.
 - CondenseNet models are only so-called converted versions.
-- ShuffleNetV2/ShuffleNetV2b/ShuffleNetV2c are different implementations of the same architecture.
+- ShuffleNetV2 and ShuffleNetV2b are different implementations of the same architecture.

 | Model | Top1 | Top5 | Params | FLOPs/2 | Remarks |
 | --- | ---: | ---: | ---: | ---: | --- |